espressif/esp-idf/docs/en/security/flash-encryption.rst

 - Select appropriate Bootloader log verbosity under Bootloader config.

+.. only:: esp32

     - Update to the partition table offset may be required since after enabling flash encryption the size of bootloader is increased.
 See :ref:`secure-boot-bootloader-size`

 - Save the configuration and exit.